DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 # Datadog Cluster Agent | Getting Started

-The Datadog Cluster Agent is a **beta** feature, if you are facing any issues please reach out to our [support team](http://docs.datadoghq.com/help)

 ## Introduction

 This document aims at getting you started using the Datadog Cluster Agent.
 Refer to the [Datadog Cluster Agent | User Documentation](README.md) for more context about the Datadog Cluster agent.
 For more technical background, refer to the [Datadog Cluster Agent technical documentation](../../Dockerfiles/cluster-agent/README.md) documentation.